How to Deal With Hope and Prayer Center Ministry Robocall

 Another thing that robocall scammers do to ensure a satisfactory conversion rate is number spoofing.
 You are more likely to pick up a call coming from your area, and scammers know this!

-Why Are Robocalls Legal?
+Why Are Robocalls ?

-Robocalls are difficult to manage from a legal standpoint.
+Robocalls are difficult to manage from a standpoint.
 Politicians and charities use automated calls during their campaigns, and the government cannot prevent them from utilizing these channels of communication.

 When it comes to companies and telemarketers, robocalls are hard to pull off legally.
-Both the Federal Trading Commission (FTC) and the Federal Communications Commission (FCC) put forth a set of rules that robocallers need to adhere to for the calls to be legal.
+Both the Federal Trading Commission (FTC) and the Federal Communications Commission (FCC) put forth a set of rules that robocallers need to adhere to for the calls to be .
 Some of those rules are:

 • Companies are not allowed to place automated calls before 8 a.m. and after 9 p.m.